Last Updated on

 - Distance From The Sun: Earth is approximately 149.6 million km away from the sun.

-- Earth’s Orbit: Earth rotates on its own axis, and one such orbit gets completed in 24 hours, which is counted as 1 day on earth.
+- Earth’s Orbit: Earth rotates on its own axis, and one such orbit gets completed in 24 hours, which is counted as one day on earth.
 On the other hand, the earth also revolves around the sun, and one such orbit gets completed in 365 days, whereas a leap year, i.e. any year that is divisible by 4, has 366 days.

-- Earth’s Satellite: Earth has only one natural satellite, revolving around it and we call it the moon.
+- Earth’s Satellite: Earth has only one natural satellite revolving around it, and we call it the moon.
 Moon is approximately 384,400 km away from earth, and man has already managed to reach its’ surface.
 The first man to land on the moon was Neil Armstrong.

 - Freshwater Availability: Out of 70% water, only 3% is fresh, and the rest is salted.
-Out of that 3% fresh water, only 1% is available.
+Out of that 3% freshwater, only 1% is available.

-- Continental Displacement: Once there was a time that all the continents that we know today were one entity.
+- Continental Displacement: Once there was a time when all the continents that we know today were one entity.
 Due to tectonic plate shifting, all the continents broke off and separated into their present-day positions.

-- Physical Features: Earth comprises of mountains, valleys, rivers, ponds, oceans, lakes, plateaus, deserts, cliffs, waterfalls, trees, canals, wetlands, icy lands and creeks.
+- Physical Features: Earth comprises mountains, valleys, rivers, ponds, oceans, lakes, plateaus, deserts, cliffs, waterfalls, trees, canals, wetlands, icy lands and creeks.

 - Highest And Deepest Points: The highest point on Earth’s surface, above sea level, is Mount Everest and the deepest point below sea level is Mariana Trench.

 - Longest Mountain Range: Mid-Ocean Ridge is the longest linked mountain range that exists underneath the ocean.
-The volcanic magma that rises from the ocean’s bed, aids in spreading the mountain range.
+The volcanic magma that rises from the ocean’s bed aids in spreading the mountain range.